mdavidsaver/cashark/README.md

 To automatically load the CA disector *instead* of using the -X argument.

+On RHEL systems, the wireshark config directory is at /usr/share/wireshark/.
+If the file /usr/share/wireshark/init.lua doesn't exist, install the package wireshark-devel.

 Edit /etc/wireshark/init.lua and remove or comment out the line about disabling LUA support ("`disable_lua = true`").
 You may also need to change the line "`run_user_scripts_when_superuser = false`"